rayferric/dungeon-finder/README.md

 ./gradlew shadowJar
 ```

-The standalone output binary will be written to the `./build/libs/` directory.
+A standalone output binary will be written to the `./build/libs/` directory.

 You can use these to acquire the binary and libraries separately: